Event Handling

 {% hint style="info" %}

-If building a custom layer ([creating-new-layers](https://docs.fleaflet.dev/v5/plugins/making-a-plugin/creating-new-layers "mention")), consider using `FlutterMapState` directly instead.
+If building a custom layer ([Creating New Layers](/v5/plugins/making-a-plugin/creating-new-layers.md)), consider using `FlutterMapState` directly instead.

 {% endhint %}